hyperledger/besu-docs/DOC-STYLE-GUIDE.md

 We have two distinct audiences to consider when developing content:

 - New to Ethereum and Ethereum clients
-- Experienced with Ethereum clients other than Pantheon.
+- Experienced with Ethereum clients other than Besu.

 ### Avoid Abbreviations